LlamaPi Robot - Voice chatbot with LLM and robot arm

 Leveraging the VideoCore GPU on Raspberry Pi 5.

-Raspberry Pi 5 has a VideoCore GPU that supports Vulkan. llama.cpp/ggml also has a Vulkan backend (ggml_vulkan.cpp
+Raspberry Pi 5 has a VideoCore GPU that supports Vulkan. llama.cpp/ggml also has a Vulkan backend (ggml_vulkan.cpp), making this a (seemingly) viable option.

 sudo apt install libgulkan-0.15-0 libgulkan-dev vulkan-tools libvulkan-dev libvkfft-dev libgulkan-utils glslc